top of page

 Imposter Syndrome - I'm a Fake

-You might have imposter syndrome if you find yourself consistently experiencing self-doubt, even in areas where you typically excel.
-Imposter syndrome may feel like restlessness and nervousness, and it may manifest as negative self-talk.
-Symptoms of anxiety and depression often accompany imposter syndrome.
+You might have imposter syndrome if you consistently experience self-doubt, even in areas where you typically excel.
+Imposter syndrome may feel like restlessness and nervousness and may manifest as negative self-talk.
+Symptoms of anxiety and depression often accompany it.

 Imposter syndrome is not an easily diagnosable mental illness.
-Instead, the term is usually narrowly applied to intelligence and achievement, although it also has links to perfectionism and the social context.
+The term is usually applied to intelligence and achievement, although it is also linked to perfectionism and social coIntext.

 What Are the 5 Types of Imposter Syndrome?

-The Perfectionist.
-This type of imposter syndrome involves believing that, unless you were absolutely perfect, you could have done better.
-You feel like an imposter because your perfectionistic traits make you believe that you're not as good as others might think you are.
+• The Perfectionist.
+This type involves believing that unless you are absolutely perfect, you could have done better.
+You feel like an imposter because your perfectionism convinces you you’re not as good as others think you are.

-The Expert.
-The expert feels like an imposter because they don't know everything there is to know about a particular subject or topic, or they haven't mastered every step in a process.
-Because there is more for them to learn, they don't feel as if they've reached the rank of "expert."
+• The Expert.
+The expert feels like an imposter because they don’t know everything about a subject or haven’t mastered every step in a process.
+Because there is more to learn, they don’t feel like a true “expert.”

-The Natural Genius.
-In this imposter syndrome type, you may feel like a fraud simply because you don't believe that you are naturally intelligent or competent.
-If you don't get something right the first time around or it takes you longer to master a skill, you feel like an imposter.
+• The Natural Genius.
+In this type, you may feel like a fraud because you don’t see yourself as naturally intelligent or competent.
+If you don’t get something right the first time or it takes you longer to master a skill, you feel like an imposter.

-The Soloist.
-It's also possible to feel like an imposter if you had to ask for help to reach a certain level or status.
-Since you couldn't get there on your own, you question your competence or abilities.
+• The Soloist.
+You may feel like an imposter if you had to ask for help to reach a certain level or status.
+Because you didn’t get there on your own, you question your competence.

-The Super-person.
-This type of imposter syndrome involves believing that you must be the hardest worker or reach the highest levels of achievement possible and, if you don't, you are a fraud.
+• The Super‑person.
+This type involves believing you must work the hardest or reach the highest levels of achievement; if you don’t, you feel like a fraud.

-A person with imposter syndrome has: a sense of being a fraud, a fear of being discovered, and a difficulty internalizing their own success.
+A person with imposter syndrome has a sense of being a fraud, a fear of being discovered, and difficulty internalizing their own success.
 This is an exhausting state of mind.
-They have powerful social, ambition and self-esteem instinct issues.
-They walk around with various strategies in their tool box but the feeling is the same.
-FEAR.
+They have powerful social, ambition, and self‑esteem instinct issues.
+They may rely on various strategies in their toolbox, but the feeling is the same: FEAR.

 FEAR of:

-1. My colleagues and managers expect more from me that I can manage.
-I may not be able to deliver what they want.
+1. My colleagues and managers expect more from me than I can manage; I may not be able to deliver.

-2. I may not succeed so I will settle for less and avoid higher achievements.
+2. I may not succeed, so I settle for less and avoid higher achievements.

-3. I’m afraid of seeing what I do wrong and avoid tasks that I may fail at
+3. I’m afraid to see what I do wrong and avoid tasks I may fail at.

 4. I can’t do too much because I will become overwhelmed and fail.

-6. Somebody may see the “truth” and condemn me for not being enough.
+6. Someone may see the “truth” and condemn me for not being enough.

 7. I deny my competency.